adamziel/articles.adamziel.com/_posts/2015-02-10-in-php-you-may-increment-strings.markdown

 ---
 layout: post
-title:  "Be careful with array indexes in PHP"
+title:  "In PHP you may increment strings"
-date:   2015-02-19
+date:   2015-02-10
 categories: php
 series: PHP Pitfalls
 ---